our promises

 • We are mindful of the topics discussed, especially around potentially triggering or sensitive issues, in our communal spaces.

-• We have a wide selection of equipment, props and fidget toys available.
+• We have a wide selection of equipment, props and fidget tools available.

 Safe (Enough) Spaces